a104437ana/sakura-garden/README.md

 5. Replace `your-github-username` with your GitHub username
 6. Paste into your README

-⚠️ The garden may take a minute to appear after the workflow runs for the first time, but after that it will always be there and update automatically every day based on your GitHub activity.
+⚠️ The garden may take a minute to appear after the workflow runs for the first time, but after that it will always be there and update automatically every day based on your GitHub activity

 You can see an example of this setup in action [here](https://github.com/a104437ana/a104437ana)